IMPROVED AUTISM SPECTRUM OUTCOMES

-Next, a neurofeedback training protocol will be designed to help brainwave patterns become more flexible, improving function, emotional balance, and increase processing speed.
-These protocols are based on the results of the individual brain map (Qeeg – quantitative electro-encephalogram).
+Next, a neurofeedback training protocol will be designed to help brainwave patterns become more flexible, improving function, and emotional balance, and increasing processing speed.
+These protocols are based on the results of the individual brain map (Qeeg – quantitative electroencephalogram).

 Neurofeedback trains patients to better control their own brainwaves using audio and visual feedback.
 While in a regular training session, the brain waves are detected through sensors placed on the scalp.
 This allows us to measure the brainwave output, while the patient relaxes, watching a movie or video that holds their interest.

 These measurements provide “feedback” to the brain in the form of changed audio and visual inputs.
 If you were in the present during a session, (which is typical), you would notice that the video will go in and out of focus – this is in response to the measurements of their brainwave output.

 The process of learning using repetition and feedback is known as “operant conditioning”.

 This is a natural process we use every day when learning a new skill, such as riding a bicycle.
 To learn that, you just kept getting back on the bike, in most cases, falling and bumping into things, until your brain learned the proper steps to ride the bike.
 After a while, you were riding, talking to your friends, etc. All without even consciously thinking about it!